 The symptoms of infective conjunctivitis are generally very mild.

-Because the conjunctiva does not cover the iris and pupil, conjunctivitis should not affect light getting into the eye and therefore should not affect vision.
 Vision can appear blurred or misted because of discharge smeared over the surface of the eye, but this will usually clear on blinking or wiping the eyes.

 Because the conjunctiva (unlike the cornea, which covers the iris and pupil) is not very sensitive, conjunctivitis is usually uncomfortable rather than painful.